 3. Social Media

 The community of a search engine is wider than you are expecting.
 Taking this into account, you can use social media sites as a starting point.
-One particular platform that I can recommend is LinkedIn because LinkedIn users mainly specialize in the online business, bloggers included.
+One particular platform that I can recommend is LinkedIn because LinkedIn users mainly specialize in online business, bloggers included.

 This is an efficient way to find other creators with the same niche as yours and their site addresses.